 From posting team photos to hosting employee virtual dance parties, promoting corporate events and company achievements, Salesforce uses its content to shine a spotlight on different parts of employee life.
 There’s never a dull moment on their careers social media pages.

-Employees can go to social media to get informed about everything that is happening at the company.
-While potential employees can learn more from the company and its culture.
+Current employees can go to social media to get informed about everything that is happening at the company.
+While potential new joiners can learn more from the company and its culture.

 View this post on Instagram